pzivich/zEpid/README.md

     -Other various calculations

 # Current items to be added still:
-    -ICR and IC calculations
-    -Confidence interval calculations for risk
+    -ICR and IC calculations (summary & df) -Confidence interval calculations for risk
-    -Delta beta function for sensitivity analysis
-    -Plot for functional form assessment of continuous variables
+    -Delta beta function for sensitivity analysis (using statsmodel package) -Plot for functional form assessment of continuous variables (using statsmodel package)

 A full guide of the package and a sample dataframe are underdevelopment.
 If you have any requests for items to be included, please contact me and I will work on adding any requested features.